-These rules must be read in connection with the more general rules relating to all Ski Competitions (Art series 200 et seq. - FIS Licence, eligibility, prizes etc), to Alpine Events (Art 600 et seq. dealing with duties of Juries, Calculations etc), and to Snowboarding (Art.
-2000 et. seq.)
-The following regulations are intended to clarify specific queries relating to the conduct of Speed Skiing competitions.
+These rules must be read in connection with the more general rules relating to all Ski Competitions (Art series 200 et seq. - FIS Licence, eligibility, prizes etc), to Alpine Events (Art 600 et seq. dealing with duties of Juries, Calculations etc), The following regulations are intended to clarify specific queries relating to the conduct of Speed Skiing competitions.